aimotrens/impulsar-docs/docs-site/docs/features/shell.md

 ### Docker

-You can run a job script with the `docker` shell and an specified image on linux and windows if you have installed docker.
+You can run a script with the `docker` shell type and a specific image on linux and windows if you have docker installed.

 ```yaml
 job: